 print *, year

-) is the most concise and easiest to understand, although the first option wasn’t too bad once I grasped the syntax of the pointer.
+I think that the second option (using intent) is the most concise and easiest to understand, although the first option wasn’t too bad once I grasped the syntax of the pointer.

 Now I have to decide if I want to proceed with the rest of the Practical Astronomy port.
 This feels like it will be a pretty heavy lift.